 BLACK WATER moves along at a good pace.
 And the fairly standard is plot given a few nice twists to go with its setting.
 Writer Chad Law has seventeen films, mostly DTV action films, (including another Van Damme flick 6 BULLETS) and his experience at working around budget and schedule limitations shows.
 The same with director Pasha Patriki, this is his debut in that role but he has eighty-seven credits as a cinematographer.
 Again mostly shorts and DTV fare where he obviously learned well.

-A solid, efficient action film that never deviates too far from the mould.
+A solid, efficient action film that never deviates too far from the mold.
 BLACK WATER will entertain those who aren’t too disappointed by the deceptive billing.